Clear. Simple. Back in business.

 Flexible to give you options:

-Consider ongoing molecular swab tests, rapid antigen tests, IgG antibody blood tests, and temperature checks for all staff.
+Consider ongoing molecular swab tests, IgG antibody blood tests, and temperature checks for all staff.

 IgG antibody blood tests are available at our nationwide network of over 2,200 Patient Service Centers.